saurabhaloneai/History-of-Deep-Learning/README.md

-# speedrun of implemntation of History-of-Deep-Learning
+# speedrun implemntation of History-of-Deep-Learning

 - Inspired by "adam-maj" - I added few more papers and few sections.

 - Three stage of implemntation : From Scrath, In PyTorch And In Jax(not all but some).

 ## Totalcount : (9/60)